gregwight/mistclient/README.md

 The client uses the standard `log/slog` library.
 You can pass in your own configured `*slog.Logger` to the `New()` constructor.

 This package also includes a custom `TRACE` log level, which is more verbose than `DEBUG`.
-This level is used for logging sensitive or very detailed information, such as raw API request and response bodies, which can be useful for deep troubleshooting.
+This level is used for logging sensitive or very detailed information, such as raw API request and response bodies, which can be useful for detailed troubleshooting.

+***WARNING:*** TRACE logs may include sensitive data (e.g., Authorization headers/tokens, device MACs, client identifiers).
+Enable TRACE only in secure environments, ensure logs are access-controlled, and consider redacting sensitive fields either in your logger (ReplaceAttr) or via client-side options if available.

 Here is an example of how to configure a logger to show these `TRACE` messages: